Kanan Devi: Personal life

 Kanan married Ashok Maitra in December, 1940.
 He was the son of the staunch Brahmo Samaj educationist Heramba Chandra Maitra.
 Despite their best intentions, the marriage could not withstand the severe condemnation by the then conservative society.
 Even the poet Rabindranath Tagore, who sent a token gift to the married couple received scathing criticism for blessing the couple.
 The main issue was that Kanan was not expected to be working in films after her marriage.
 She filed for divorce in 1945.
 Despite the pain of the divorce, Kanan expressed her immense gratitude towards her first husband for giving her social recognition through marriage for the first time in her life.
 To Kanan's credit, she maintained excellent relations with Rani Mahanalobis, sister to Ashok Maitra and her husband, the famous social scientist P C Mahalanobis and with Kusumkumari Devi, Ashok Maitra's mother, even after the marriage was severed.

 Kanan married Haridas Bhattacharjee around 1949.
 Haridas Bhattacharjee was then ADC to the Governor of Bengal.
 He eventually left the naval service to join Kanan in her filmmaking venture and became a competent director.
 While raising their son Siddharth in Calcutta, she also formed and worked as the president of Mahila Shilpi Mahal, an organization to help senior female artists and other charitable and community causes, including those for the betterment of Bengali cinema.

+Kanan Devi lived in number 13 Kabir Road near Rabindra Sarobar for sometime.

 Kanan Devi, as the first lady of the Bengali screen, received many honours for her contribution to Indian cinema.
 An honorary degree, a D. Litt, was awarded to her from Vishwabharati, the Padma Shree in 1968 and the Dadasaheb Phalke Award in 1976.